Anthrone: Synthesis and reactions

-Anthrone is the more stable tautomer relative to the anthrol as has been established also by X-ray crystallography.
-The tautomeric equilibrium is estimated at 100 in aqueous solution.
+Anthrone is the more commonly encountered tautomer of anthrol, as has been established also by X-ray crystallography.
+The tautomeric equilibrium constant is estimated at 100 in aqueous solution.
 For the two other isomeric anthrols, the tautomeric equilibrium is reversed: they are phenolic.

 Anthrone undergoes nitration using conventional conditions for aromatic nitration, implying that it is the hydroxy tautomer that is the reactant.

+Applications

+This is a list of some of the applications of anthrone: XE-991, DMP 543, maprotiline, 1-(9-Anthryloxy)-2-aminoethane (c.f. flunamine).
+In Lednicer's textbook it was said that melitracen was made from anthrone.
+However, since the time of publication it has now been discovered that there are other avenues to making the 10,10-dimethylanthrone [5447-86-9] precursor compound.

+The Beckmann rearrangement or Schmidt reaction of anthrone would give 6-morphanthridinone [1211-06-9].
+The relevance of this to drug chemistry is that it finds involvement in the synthesis of perlapine, epinastine, mianserin, prazepine & pitrazepin, for example.